kind2-mc/kind2/doc/usr/source/9_other/10_maximal_unsafe_abstraction.rst

 Note that ``--mua_category weak_assumptions`` is not required since it is the default value.

-We obtain the following maximal unsafe abstraction:
+The following maximal unsafe abstraction is printed:

 .. code-block:: none